academe/XeroPHP/README.md

 The results object provides access structured data of resources fetched from the API.
 It is a value object, and does not provide any ORM-like functionality.

-Each `ResponseData` object can act as a single resource or an ittterable collection of resources.
+Each `ResponseData` object can act as a single resource or an itterable collection of resources.
+The collection fucntionality is particularly fancy, but it has `first()` and `count()`, and will iterate over a `foreach` loop.

 An attempt is made to convert all dates and times to a `Carbon` datetime.
 Xero mixes quite a number of date formats across its APIs, so it is helpful to